islam-elkadi/ad-hoc-semantic-based-text-analysis/readme.md

-# Ad-hoc semantic search & retrieve engine using Unsupervised Learning
+# Ad-hoc semantic search & retrieve using Unsupervised Learning

 Hello world!
 The objective of this project is to create a tool that allows users to extract customer sentiment visual & summarized insights from user reviews in order to discover & leverage hidden insights at scale to better drive business decisions.
 Unstructured data, such as user reviews, contain a wealth of information that can prove to be very valuable if there is a mechanism to ingest, proocess, and uncover valuable data frorm it.